sre-stories/request-for-discussion/README.md

 #### Credit:
-Credit where credit is due - mostly created from https://github.com/TritonDataCenter/rfd
+Credit where credit is due - mostly created if not entirely from https://github.com/TritonDataCenter/rfd